lynlynzhi-web/-IA-API-Data-Mashup-Zhi/README.md

 3. Open the ‘.env’ file in the folder

-    - Paste your Notion token
+    - Paste your Internal Integration Secret in NOTION_TOKEN=

-    - Create a Notion Database
+4. Create a Notion Database

     - Open Notion and create a new database